n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

 * Read folder → documents that are exported to DOC2 are uploaded here
 * Error folder → documents that ran into an error during the export are saved here
-* Processing folder → successfully processed documents are stored here
+* Processed folder → successfully processed documents are stored here

 To configure these folders, you must select the **Settings folder** and press `Browse` for each folder